ericduran/drupalcs/README.md

     pear install PHP_CodeSniffer

-Once you have PHP_CodeSniffer install you will need to add drupalcs into the Standards directory for CodeSniffer.
+Once you have PHP_CodeSniffer install you will need to add drupalcs/ directory into the Standards directory for CodeSniffer.

 On a mac I usually just do :

-    ln -s /path/to/drupalcs /usr/lib/php/PHP/CodeSniffer/Standards/
+    ln -s /path/to/drupalcs/ /usr/lib/php/PHP/CodeSniffer/Standards/

 On linux I usually just do :

-    sudo ln -s /path/to/drupalcs /usr/share/pear/PHP/CodeSniffer/Standards/
+    sudo ln -s /path/to/drupalcs/ /usr/share/pear/PHP/CodeSniffer/Standards/

 Usages
 ---------